techmehedi/techmehedi/README.md

 💡 Interests

 My interests lie at the intersection of Full-Stack Engineering, Cloud Architecture, and Artificial Intelligence.
 I am intrigued by the potential of AI and Cloud solutions to transform how software applications are designed, developed, and delivered.
+Apart from technical things, I also enjoy reading, hiking, and going to the gym.

 👥 Collaboration